-Once the parties can reach a mutually satisfactory resolution, which may include an acceptance of responsibility and sanctions by the respondent, the investigator will consider the matter final without involving a full formal investigation and hearing determination.
+Once the parties can reach a mutually satisfactory resolution, which may include an acceptance of responsibility and sanctions by the respondent, the facilitator, Title IX Coordinator, will consider the matter final without involving a full formal investigation and hearing determination.
 At that point, the agreed upon sanctions will be promptly implemented.